georgringer/news/Documentation/UsersManual/Index.rst

 	This chapter describes how to use the extension from a user point of view.

-	The sections "*Records*" lists all the fields of the various records and "*Plugin*" describes all availble plugins.
+	The sections "*Records*" lists all the fields of the various records and "*Plugin*" describes all available plugins.

 .. toctree::
 	:maxdepth: 5